Elastic bracelet with 21–25 8mm carnelian beads, featuring the warm orange-red color characteristic of this chalcedony variety.

 Orange-red — due to native iron oxides |

-Carnelian is translucent: with direct light (especially sunlight), internal color variations can be seen through each bead, from vivid orange in areas richer in iron oxide to paler or whitish tones in areas with lower pigment concentration.
+Carnelian is translucent: with direct light (especially sunlight) you can see internal color variations through each bead, from vivid orange in areas richer in iron oxide to paler or whitish tones in areas with lower pigment concentration.
 This internal variation gives visual depth to each bead and is one of the characteristics that distinguishes genuine carnelian from opaque orange glass.

 The color of the beads varies between apricot orange, intense orange, orange-red, and brick red.
-Generally, carnelian bracelets combine beads of different orange-red tones without aiming for uniformity—this variation is natural and characteristic of the mineral.
-Beads with a more uniform and saturated color have undergone a process of natural color optimization through moderate heating (a common and accepted practice in the lapidary industry for carnelian); in this lot, the statement is "no detectable treatment" based on direct visual observation.
+Generally, carnelian bracelets combine beads of different orange-red tones without aiming for uniformity — this variation is natural and characteristic of the mineral.

-Carnelian is a variety of chalcedony—microcrystalline quartz (SiO₂)—with iron oxide inclusions (mainly hematite and goethite) that give it its characteristic orange-red color.
+Carnelian is a variety of chalcedony — microcrystalline quartz (SiO₂) — with iron oxide inclusions (mainly hematite and goethite) that give it its characteristic orange-red color.
 It forms in cavities and veins in volcanic rocks, where hydrothermal fluids rich in silica and iron deposit cryptocrystalline chalcedony.
-The most important lapidary deposits are found in the Cambay region (Gujarat, India), Brazil, and Madagascar.
-India has been producing carnelian with the most intense orange for over four thousand years.

-Carnelian is one of the most documented stones in jewelry history: Ancient Egypt used it in amulets, scarabs, and funerary jewelry since the predynastic period (3100 BCE).
+Carnelian is one of the most documented stones in jewelry history: Ancient Egypt used it in amulets, scarabs, and funerary jewelry since the predynastic period (3100 BC).
 In Mesopotamia, carnelian cylinder seals were instruments of personal and legal identification.
-Romans used it in signet rings because hot wax does not stick to the carnelian surface, making it easy to remove the seal without damaging it.
-In medieval Islam, carnelian was the stone associated with the Prophet.

-In crystal tradition, carnelian is associated with motivation, creativity, and confidence—qualities that resonate with the warm energy of its orange color.
-This is shared as cultural reference, not as medical advice.
+In crystal tradition, carnelian is associated with motivation, creativity, and confidence — qualities that resonate with the warm energy of its orange color.
+This is shared as a cultural reference, not as medical advice.

 Is this carnelian treated?

 No detectable treatment.
 The orange-red color comes from iron oxides (hematite/goethite) naturally present in the chalcedony structure.
-Statement based on lapidary observation; the piece does not include formal gemological certification.
+Statement based on lapidary observation; the item does not include formal gemological certification.

 Why are some beads darker than others?

 The color variation between beads reflects the local concentration of iron oxides in the original mineral fragment.
-It is a characteristic of natural mineral, not a quality defect.
-Darker beads (towards brick red) have a higher concentration of hematite; lighter ones (towards peach orange) have a lower concentration.
+It is a characteristic of the natural mineral, not a quality defect.
+Darker beads (towards brick red) have a higher concentration of hematite; lighter beads (towards peach orange) have a lower concentration.

 Is the bracelet one size fits all?

 Yes.
-The elastic thread fits most wrist sizes.
+The elastic cord adapts to most wrist sizes.
 The number of beads varies between 21 and 25 units; the diameter of each bead is 8 mm ±0.5 mm.

 How do I care for a carnelian bracelet?

-With a hardness of 6.5–7 Mohs, carnelian is resistant to everyday wear.
+With a hardness of 6.5–7 Mohs, carnelian is resistant to daily wear.
 Clean with a soft, damp cloth; avoid abrasive detergents and ultrasonic cleaners.
 Consult our jewelry care guide.

 Can the bracelet get wet?

 Carnelian can withstand contact with water.
-The elastic thread may deteriorate with prolonged immersion.
+The elastic cord may deteriorate with prolonged immersion.
 We recommend removing it when swimming or showering.

 Carnelian is stable to sun exposure.
-Historically, intense sun exposure was used to improve the color of pale carnelian—not to discolor it.
-The beads on this bracelet do not pose a risk of discoloration from sunlight under normal use.
+Historically, intense sun exposure was used to improve the color of pale carnelian — not to fade it.
+The beads in this bracelet do not risk fading from sunlight with normal use.

 See also: mineral bracelets collection · carnelian properties.